ccaitano/team-profile-generator/README.md

 HTML generator that displays team members, their roles on the team and their contact information.

 ## **Description**
-The `Team Profile Generator` allows the user to generate a standard README file for new projects.
-The user is able to customize the project title, description, installation instructions, usage information, licensing requirements, contribution guidelines, and test instructions.
-Contact information for a GitHub profile and email address are also included.
+The `Team Profile Generator` allows the user to generate a standard HTML page that displays all team member information.
+The user is able to add one manager and as many engineers and interns on any given team.
+All employee names, roles, ids and emails are included.
+Manager data will also include office number.
+Engineers wil also include GitHub usernames and interns will also include their current school.

 ## **Table of Contents**